SoftwareGuy/Ignorance/README.md

 This transport is currently developed and actively used by [Oiran Studio](http://www.oiran.studio).

+## Mac OS Compatibility Issue
+Due to a issue inside the Mac Editor of Unity, if you attempt to connect an Editor instance to a Editor instance on the same machine (localhost), then usually you will not be able to connect, even if the server seems to be running.

+I **cannot** fix this bug.
+It seems that the **Unity Editor's Mono runtime** is to blame, however standalone client connecting to a Editor server apparently works.
+Go figure that one out.
+Please see the [upstream ENET-CSharp issue](https://github.com/nxrighthere/ENet-CSharp/issues/46) for more information.

+NX has reported that ENET-CSharp works fine with the version of Mono that Unity 2019 alpha uses. *I do not recommend using alpha or beta versions of Unity Editor in production.*

 ## WARNING!
 This version of Ignorance is for the *master* branch of Mirror which has "pluggable" transports. **Do not use this branch if you are using the 2018 version of Mirror**.
 Instead, select the "mirror2018" branch under "Branch" [or click here if you're lazy](https://github.com/SoftwareGuy/Ignorance/tree/mirror2018) to go to the right branch.